In this post you will learn how to use CloudFlare Full page caching with WordPress by writing three basic page rules.

 Enter Edge Cache TTL (required) | A month |

-From the moment you do this, CloudFlare will save a copy of your content on their servers and serve it to your audience.
+From the moment you apply those three page rules, CloudFlare will save a copy of your content on their servers and serve that content to your audience.

 - Your pages and posts will be fully cached.

-The changes you make to your site won’t be visible until 30 days have passed and the version of your posts and pages is cleared.
+The changes you make to your site won’t be visible until 30 days have passed or the version of your posts and pages is cleared.

 Clearing your Cache Manually